Invasive non-native plants in the UK, and the bioagents used to control them

 Effectively controlling balsam therefore depends on matching the rust fungus to the strain of balsam with which it co- evolved, from the geographical region it is found.

-The invader: Japanese knotweed (Fallopia japonica)
+Japanese knotweed (Fallopia japonica)

 Japanese knotweed is highly invasive and causes extensive damage to buildings - mortgages can be refused if it is present around a property.